Current switching behavior mediated via hinge modes in higher-order topological phases using altermagnets: Transport characteristics of the H y OTP

-\textit{Transport characteristics of the HyOTP:---} After discussing the spectral features in details, we now focus on the transport properties of the HyOTP.
-In particular, we compute the two-terminal differential conductance ($dI/dV$) within the Landauer-Buttiker formalism~\cite{datta_1995} utilizing the Python package Kwant~\cite{Groth_2014}.
+After discussing the spectral features in details, we now focus on the transport properties of the HyOTP.
+In particular, we compute the two-terminal differential conductance ($dI/dV$) within the Landauer--B\"uttiker formalism~\cite{datta_1995} utilizing the Python package Kwant~\cite{Groth_2014}.
 The gapless Dirac surface states, located at $z=0$ and $z=L_z$, disperse linearly with momentum along $x$- and $y$-directions (see Eq.\,\eqref{Eq.H_xy_S}).
 Thus, without loss of generality, we attach two semi-infinite leads at $x=0$ (left lead (LL)) and $x=L_x$ (right lead (RL)) as shown in the inset of Fig.\,\ref{Fig3}(a).
 We compute the differential conductance $dI/dV$ in this geometry in the presence of a voltage bias, $eV$, at zero temperature as, ~\cite{datta_1995,Groth_2014,Pal2024_WSM,Pal_2025},

 Here, $t_S(E)$ denotes the transmission amplitude matrix for the geometry under consideration.
 The summation $\sum_{k_y}$ takes into account the propagating modes along the $y$-direction (see SM~\cite{supp} for the details).